MaksymTorhalo/FourierFeatureNetworkImageRegression/README.md

 Mean Squared Error or L2 loss is used as in the paper.
 The optimizer is Adam, with parameters: $$lr=10^{-3}$$, $$\beta_1=0.9$$, $$\beta_2=0.999$$, $$\epsilon=10^{-8}$$.

 #### Evaluation
-The evaluation function allows for Super Resolution as well as post-training dropout.
+The evaluation function allows for Super Resolution as well as global configurable dropout.

 The Super Resolution expects two parameters, width and height.
 Once these are set, the evaluation dataset function will compute new input coordinates and pass them to the model.
 Since the model is an INR, it can interpolate inbetween the points, allowing for theoratically unbounded resolution.

 The "Dementia Factor" is a percentage value, which determines how much of the model's weights will be zeroed-out.
-An individual mask of normally distributed values is created for each Linear layer, which sets to zero all weights that are smaller then dementia factor in the mask to 0.
+An individual mask of normally distributed values is created for each Linear layer, which sets to zero all weights that are smaller than the dementia factor in the mask to 0.
 This ensures proportionate and random "deletion" of weights.

 One might draw parallels to the disease family that affects human brains, resulting in their gradual decay, destroying regions of the brain responsible for memory and other functions.
 In our case, the "memorized" image starts to loose segments and details, model "forgets" how to recreate certain colors and quickly fades into noise and breaks down after around 50%.
 Be careful to notice, though, that this does not recreate the actual disease progress and is not accurate to the biological process, at the very least due to the purely random nature of the introduced technique.